machines-in-motion/dg_tutorial_with_turtlesim/readme.md

 Dynamic Graph Manager is a software for composing realtime control graph for robotics.

-This tutorial is a way to get a rapid grasp of what dynamic graph is and how it works.
+This tutorial is a rapid way to grasp of what dynamic graph is and how it works.
 It also presents a concrete exemple of its usage.
 In this tutorial, we will show how to control a [turtlesim](http://wiki.ros.org/turtlesim) via dynamic graph.

 ## Intuition

 Dynamic graph allows to compose control graphs for your favorite robot.
-To get your robot to work with Dynamic Graph, you need to wrap your robot code into a "device".
+To get your robot to work with Dynamic Graph, you need to wrap your robot code into a **device**.
 A device has ouputs (robot sensors) and inputs (control commands).
 You can compose control graphs that connect the device ouputs to the device inputs.
-Composing a graph is done by associating entities one to another.
-An entity is a node of the graph, and it also has input and outputs.
-Association of entities is made by "plugging" inputs to outputs (i.e creating graph edges).
+Composing a graph is done by associating entities one to another by plugging outputs to inputs.

 In Dynamic graph, a device/entity output/input is called a **signal**.
 An entity has input signals and output signals.

-If you are familiar with ROS, you may find the concept similar.
+You may find the concept similar to ROS.
 In ROS, you compose graphs by associating nodes together, association of nodes being done via services / subscriptions / publications.
 Here the fundamental difference:

 - In ROS, nodes runs asynchronuously (i.e. each node may run its own process).
 - In Dynamic Graph, the graph is fully walked once per iteration.
 All entities are hosted by the same process and run synchronuously.
 If running on a realtime OS (rt-preempt patch is supported), the execution of the graph will be realtime safe.